SaturnFramework/Saturn/README.md

 It's heavily inspired by Elixir's [Phoenix](http://phoenixframework.org/).

+> WARNING: Saturn and its tooling are still in really early stage of development - which means that things may not work too well.
+Also, all suggestions about design choices are highly appriciated.

+## How to start in 60 seconds

+1. Install `dotnet` template with `dotnet new -i Saturn.Template`
+2. Create new folder and move into it - `mkdir SaturnSample & cd SaturnSample`
+3. Create new Saturn application - `dotnet new saturn`
+4. Run build process to ensure everything was scaffolded correctly and resotre dependencies - `build.cmd / build.sh`
+5. Go into subdirectory with server application - `cd src/SaturnSample`
+6. Create new controller with `dotnet saturn gen Book Books id:string title:string author:string`
+7. Run migrations that will create database and Books table (as for now, generator is using only SQLite DB) - `dotnet saturn migration`
+8. Open folder in favourite editor (VSCode) and insert suggested line (`forward "/books" Books.Controller.resource`) into `browserRouter` in `Router.fs` file
+9. Start application by running `build.cmd Run` from the root of solution.
+This will start application in watch mode (automatic recompilation on changes) and open browser on http://localhost:8085 which should display index page.
+10. Go to http://localhost:8085/books to see generated view.
+All buttons should be working, you can add new entries, remove or edit old ones.

 ## Saturn rings

 Saturn itself is top layer of a multi layer system designed to create flexible, productive environment for creating web applications.